-For our own business activities, the human rights risks of child labour, forced labour and all forms of slavery, the occupational health and safety of our workers, environmental pollution and violation of land rights were globally prioritized in the reporting period and local human rights-related risks of our water consumption in India were prioritized for further management as part of the human rights management system.
+For our own business activities, the human rights risks of child labour, forced labour and all forms of slavery, the occupational health of our workers, environmental pollution and violation of land rights were globally prioritized in the reporting period and local human rights-related risks of our water consumption in India were prioritized for further management as part of the human rights management system.
 Additionally, the material risks of child labour and forced labour and all forms of slavery were prioritized for certain supplier industry and country combinations.

-Forced labour and child labour are prioritized for their severity.
-For the chemical production industries, we consider the likelihood for child labour, forced labour, modern slavery, and human trafficking to be generally low.
+Forced labour is prioritized for its severity.
+For the chemical production industries, we consider the likelihood for forced labour, modern slavery, and human trafficking to be generally low.
 However, the salient risks of forced and child labour are prioritized for certain supplier industry and country combinations.
 In adjacent areas like supply chain services, including logistics, we also assess a higher likelihood of the potential risk for forced labour.